rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 If you're in K12 and have students who don't have MFA (lack of cell phone), then you'll want to disable Windows Hello for Business.
 When setting up Windows for the first time, Hello for Business will prompt for MFA.

 Disable this by going to Devices - Enroll devices - Windows enrollment - Windows Hello for Business and for Configure Windows Hello for Business, select Disabled.

+For new EDU tenants, this is disabled by default.
+It's best to double check this, however.

 ![1701135065609](image/Readme/1701135065609.png)